Part IV: Dependent-Clause Fragments - and how to correct them

 In this article I explain the fourth kind of fragment – the dependent-clause fragment.

 Even though a dependent clause has a subject and a verb, it cannot stand alone.
-To be a complete sentence it literally depends on another clause.
+To be a complete sentence it must depend on another clause.

 Dependent clauses may begin with subordinating conjunctions or relative pronouns.